netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 Replaces the last octet of IPv4 addresses and the last 4 hextets of IPv6 addresses with x's in order to deidentify them.

+Deidentfication can be skipped by using an option in the environment file.

 ### 80-privatize.org.conf

 Removes information about Australian organizations (or, with modification, any country that has privacy rules that require us not to identify organizations).